SerenityOS/artwork/README.md

 ## License

-By default, all artwork in the repository is licensed under the [CC-BY 4.0](http://creativecommons.org/licenses/by/4.0/) license unless otherwise noted.
+All artwork in the repository is licensed under the [CC-BY 4.0](http://creativecommons.org/licenses/by/4.0/) license unless otherwise noted.
 Please check whether the artwork you wish to use has a specific license.
 Artwork authors are listed in